Alexandra-Haynes/memes-collection/README.md

   This will push all your changes to your forked repository in your GitHub account

-- **Creating a Pull Request**: After doing all this go to your github account -> open the folder repository -> switch to the branch in which you have made the changes -> You will find a message being displayed at the top saying "this branch is n commits ahead of the original repository" -> Create pull Request (PR)
+- ***Creating a Pull Request***: After doing all this go to your github account -> open the folder repository -> switch to the branch in which you have made the changes -> You will find a message being displayed at the top saying "this branch is n commits ahead of the original repository" -> Create pull Request (PR)
   Give a sort title to your PR and a brief discription to it.

 For more detailed contribution guidelines, please read [CONTRIBUTING.md](./CONTRIBUTING.md).

-## Code of Conduct
+**Code of Conduct**

 We believe in fostering an inclusive community.
 All contributors are expected to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).
 In case of any violations, the maintainers reserve the right to take appropriate actions.

----
 <div align="center">
 Happy coding! 🎃
 </div>